alexkvak/teamcity-slack/README.md

 That's it!
 Now you can open any build configuration home and choose **Slack** tab.

 By default personal notifications (private notifications) are disabled.
+Personal notifications notify only about failed builds.

 ![Slack tab](_doc/slack-tab.png "Slack tab")
 Only admins and projects admins have rights to access these settings.